KirillSmirnov/lua-i2c/README.md

 #### Support and Related Information ####

-Support for the I2C Lua Binding is provided using the Github issues system: https://github.com/mrpace2/i2c-lua/issues.
+Support for the Lua I2C Binding is provided using the Github issues system: https://github.com/mrpace2/lua-i2c/issues.
 Please DO NOT approach the author with support requests by email.
 Thank you!

   * http://www.lua.org/manual/
   * http://www.lm-sensors.org/wiki/i2cToolsDocumentation